roytakura/roytakura/README.md

-# 💫 About Me:
+# About Roy Takura Muroyi:
 IT graduate with a focus on cybersecurity and software development.
 Passionate about building practical solutions like student management systems and exploring secure technologies using Python and modern web tools.
+Agile Project Management Supervisor at SRH (Berlin Campus).

 ## 🌐 Socials: